WHAT CAN WE LEARN FROM NOKIA RINGTONE?

-In 2009, it was reported that the Nokia ringtone was heard worldwide an estimated 1.8 billion times per day, about 20,000 times per second.
-Now the ringtone is an endangered species amongst the sea of Apple & Android ringtones.
+In 2009, it was reported that the Nokia tune was heard worldwide an estimated 1.8 billion times per day, about 20,000 times per second.
+Now the tune is an endangered species amongst the sea of Apple & Android ringtones.
 What went wrong and what can we learn from it?

 In 1993 Anssi Vanjoki, then Executive Vice President of Nokia, with Lauri Kivinen (then Head of Corporate Communications) choose the Nokia ringtone.
 The first phones to use the ringtone shipped the following year.

-At this time, Nokia’s smartphone division was operating as a current day startup.
-Decisions were made quickly, each device program owned its own P&L. We were the “bleeding edge” of tech and seen as a low volume of future play compared to the cash cow of feature phones.
+At this time Nokia’s smartphone division was operating like a current day startup.
+Decisions were made quickly, each device program owned its own P&L; we were the “bleeding edge” of tech and seen as a low volume future play compared to the cash cow of feature phones.
 Typically each program ran for 18-24 months and sold around 10 million units globally.

 Fast forward to 2005 where I lead a software integration team for the Nokia N80.
 Nokia smartphone division had morphed from an agile startup to a slow-moving monolithic beast.
-Now any major SW feature needed to be mapped out 2-3 years ahead of delivery, to get the acceptance to go through several committees.
-SW development had turned into a bureaucratic nightmare.
-All SW deliveries were late and generally of low quality.
-The SW architecture could not keep up with the growing smartphone needs.
+Now any major SW feature needed to be mapped out 2-3 years ahead of delivery, to get acceptance you needed to go through several committees.
+SW development had turned into a bureaucratic nightmare, All SW deliveries were late and generally of low quality as the SW architecture could not keep up with the growing smartphone needs.
 Because the SW teams were fragmented the user experience differed across each app.

 In 2007 the game changed.
 Apple announced the iPhone.
 Initially, in Nokia the iPhone was seen as a minor irritation, it hardly had any capabilities (2g only, 2mpx camera, no app store etc.).
-But what Apple managed to do was make the basic experiences highly polished.
-They focused on the core needs of the owner (call, SMS, email and browsing the web) without the distraction of a whole raft of features.
+But what Apple managed to do was make the basic experiences highly polished and they focused on the core needs of the owner (call, SMS, email and browsing the web) without the distraction of a whole raft of features.

 In 2008 I started work on the Nokia N78.
 The ringtone was being refreshed.
 In 1993, two people decided on the ringtone.
 Now Nokia had several committees who could not make decisions on the best version.
 The decision took 6 months.
 Also in 2008, the phone market had changed.
 Customers wanted touch phones, the old format keyboard phones became outdated overnight.